ConnectedLib/connectedlib10/modules/assessment/section-3-0.md

 <a name="fn1">1</a>: [Introduction to Program Evaluations for Connected Learning](Introduction to Program Evaluations for Connected Learning), 5:15.

-<a name="fn2">2</a>: Surrounded by Science: Learning Science in Informal Environments.
-(2010).
-Washington, D.C.: National Academies Press. https://doi.org/10.17226/12614 p 111
+<a name="fn2" href="2">2</a>: [Surrounded by Science: Learning Science in Informal Environments](https://doi.org/10.17226/12614) by Marilyn Fenichel and Heidi A. Schweingruber, p.
+111. National Academies Press, 2010.